MicrosoftDocs/azure-security-docs/articles/key-vault/general/soft-delete-change.md

 ---
 title: Enable soft-delete on all key vault objects - Azure Key Vault | Microsoft Docs
-description: Use this document to adopt soft-delete for all key vaults and to make application and administration changes to avoid conflict errors.
+description: Use this document to enable soft-delete for all key vaults and to make application and administration changes to avoid conflict errors.
 services: key-vault
 author: msmbaldwin
 ms.service: azure-key-vault